quentinneyraud/nuxt-templates-cli/README.md

 - **Repository (`install --repository xxx`)**

 By default, `install` command is looking for features in `quentinneyraud/nuxt-templates` Github repository.
-Pass an other repository name if you forked it to add your own features.
+Pass an other repository name if you forked it to add your own features (More info on how to do it [here](https://github.com/quentinneyraud/nuxt-templates)).

 - **Tmp directory (`install --tmp my-directory`)**